nobuyuki83/Physics-based_Animation_2021S/doc/setup_eigen.md

 1. Download the compressed file (e.g.,` eigen-3.*.*.zip`)  and extract it.
 This result in a directory `eigen-3.*.*`
 2. Put the extracted file under the `3rd_party` directory as `pba-<username>/3rd_party/eigen-3.*.*` .

+Basically, you can stop here, but the `eigen` is not optimized for your environment.
-Then type the commands below
+To configure the `eigen` library, type the commands below

 ```bash
 cd pba-<username>/3rd_party/eigen-3.*.* # move to the directory